rm511130/Tanzu-Workshop-TKGI/README.md

-docker login -p Password1 harbor.pks4u.com -u $user docker images docker tag fact harbor.pks4u.com/library/$user-fact:latest docker images docker push harbor.pks4u.com/library/$user-fact:latest
+docker login -p Password1 harbor.pks4u.com -u $user docker images docker tag fact harbor.pks4u.com/library/$user-fact:latest docker tag petclinic harbor.pks4u.com/library/$user-petclinic:latest docker images docker push harbor.pks4u.com/library/$user-fact:latest docker push harbor.pks4u.com/library/$user-petclinic:latest
 ```
-- Now look for your program in the Harbor browser session you were asked to leave open.
+- Now look for your programs in the Harbor browser session you were asked to leave open.

+- If it hasn't happened yet, go ahead and select your `userID-fact` image and scan it for vulnerabilities.
+- Do the same for your `userID-petclinic` image.
-- How many CVEs is your `fact` program exposed to?
+- How many CVEs are your `fact` and `petclinic` Apps exposed to?

-- Now execute the following commands on your Ubuntu VM:
+- Now execute the following command on your Ubuntu VM:

 ```
 docker pull harbor.pks4u.com/library/$user-fact:latest